CaelanDever/Secure-Web-Application-Deployment-on-AWS-Using-Agile-Practices/README.md

 Look for the VPN gateway’s IP as the next hop to the VPC subnets.

-Tips and Best Practices

-Security Groups & NACLs

-Ensure your AWS VPC Security Groups and Network ACLs allow traffic from the OpenVPN server instance to your internal resources.

-TLS Certificates

-Properly handle TLS keys and certificates—don’t share them publicly or commit them to source control.

-Logging & Monitoring

-Enable logs in OpenVPN for troubleshooting (e.g., verb 3 or higher in the server/client config).

-Monitor connection attempts and usage.

-Automated Start (Optional)

-On Linux systems, you may configure systemd or init.d to start OpenVPN automatically at boot:

-systemctl enable openvpn@<your-config-name>
-systemctl start openvpn@<your-config-name>

-Scaling

-For multiple users or high-traffic scenarios, consider setting up an OpenVPN Access Server in AWS to manage many user profiles and ease administration.

-Summary

-By switching from Zscaler to OpenVPN, you’re leveraging an open-source, flexible VPN solution to secure traffic to your AWS VPC.
-The key tasks include downloading and installing the OpenVPN client, configuring the connection using the .ovpn files (or Access Server’s profiles), and testing connectivity to ensure everything is working properly.

 # 2. Build VPC and EC2 Instances

 2.1 Create a VPC